document.lastModified :

 The SA Preamp interfaces by way of a Shack Board PCB while delivering balanced RF output from one of the 100 ohm twisted pairs.
 Remaining pairs of the CAT5 are used to supply power to operate a low-capacitance mechanical relay which can short the dipole terminals to verify CM rejection of the entire system and to supply power.
 One switch on the Shack Board temporarily energizes the B pair while a second switch allows turning off bias to the high impedance input buffers.
 These are used as diagnostics and verification that the signals being sent to the receiver are indeed differential originating at the dipole and not common mode ingress either at the antenna or after the preamp.

 The SAPreamp is mounted inside a 3D printed enclosure with antenna wires soldered to pads on the PCB.
 These wires exit through the enclosure walls and terminate at the top and near the bottom of the mast.
-The CAT5 cable exits downward from the enclosure bottom and is clamped by the enclosure cover which has a silicone gasket.
+The CAT5 cable exits downward from the enclosure bottom and is clamped by the enclosure cover which has a silicone rubber gasket.
 The result is a water resistant housing for the electronics.

 The preamp design uses a ADA4930 in a transformerless output configuration to drive one pair of the CAT5 cable.
-The following picture is of a similar prior ADF6432 design which is no longer preferred.

 Characteristics -